slandis/PyDistribution/README.md

 # PyDistribution

-A comical attempt at a python based distribution RTS
+A comical attempt at a python based distribution RTS with spunk and attitude